mongodb/docs/source/includes/check_for_drivers_install.rst

-Ensure that your MongoDB instance -- whether standalone or on Atlas (cloud) --  is running and accessible.
+You will need to ensure that your MongoDB instance is running and accessible.

 .. tabs-cloud::